ygypt/lang/grammar.md

 relationals are the blocks that turn words into verbs

-there are 2 primary relationals:
+there are 3 primary relationals:
 + existence
++ possesion
 + causation

 the relational of existence is appended to